bwo/conditions/README.md

 In (c), the symbol `%` is not free in the selector; in (e), it is free in the selector expression, but has a value in the environment already.

-To avoid this kind of thing, this library requires you to actually refer to the `catch`, `resume-with`, and `%` that it provides:
+To avoid this kind of thing, this library requires you to actually refer to the `catch`, `resume-with`, and `%` that it provides, and to refer to them in a way it can detect:

 ```clojure
 (require '[conditions.core :as c :refer [%]])